brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## Our philosophy & approach
 Innovation is about novel change, experimental variation, introducing new things into established settings.

-Framework for experiment and adapt.
-Iterative plan and predict.
-Incremental steps can lead to big changes.
+- Framework for experiment and adapt.
+- Incremental steps can lead to big changes.
+- Iterative plan and predict.
+- Governance.

 ## Our commitment & services
 We offer pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.